-Two Unexcused Absences: After the second unexcused absence, the school is required to schedule a meeting with the parent/legal guardian and student to discuss the causes of the unexcused absences and find solutions to prevent further absences.
+Three Unexcused Absences: After the third unexcused absence, the school is required to schedule a meeting with the parent/legal guardian and student to discuss the causes of the unexcused absences and find solutions to prevent further absences.
 This is a team effort.

 The Court Process

-The first requirement of the court process for you and your child is to attend an educational workshop at the Juvenile Court.
-You and your child will meet with a truancy representative after attending the workshop to develop a plan to address barriers to your child’s attendance.
+The first requirement of the court process for you and your child is to attend an educational workshop at the Juvenile Court (done virtually during COVID-19 restrictions).

 If your child continues to have unexcused absences, your school district representative will refer your child to the Clark County Truancy Project for further intervention.